 Then we go on to the first step of the seven-part cause and effect meditation.
 This step is not an easy one.
 It’s extremely difficult to do if we aren’t thinking in terms of past lifetimes, beginningless lives, beginningless and endless mental continuums and so on.
 This step is usually translated as “recognizing everybody as having been our mother.”
 This is literally “mother-awareness.”
 This step involves distinguishing this aspect, this characteristic of having had this particular relationship with me, within everyone’s mental continuums.

-It’s helpful to prove logically that everybody has been at one time or another.
+It’s helpful to prove logically that everybody has been our mother at one time or another.
 We challenged a few people in my class in Berlin, and we came up with a logical proof for everybody having been our mother in some previous lifetime.
 We checked it with a distinguished Geshe.
 The Geshe said that this wasn’t something that they try to prove, but that, in fact, the proof was convincing.
 Before I give you the proof, I’d like to ask if any of you have any idea of how in the world we would prove that everybody has been our mother in some previous lifetime?
 It’s a bit nonsensical to try to see everybody as having been our mother if there’s no logical basis for it.
 How would you go about proving it?

 Maybe it’s because everybody has had infinite lifetimes and there are infinite beings.
 If so, how can it not be the case that everyone has been our mother?

 Wrong!
-I there are infinite lifetimes and infinite beings, how could it not be the case that everybody has been our mother?
+If there are infinite lifetimes and infinite beings, how could it not be the case that everybody has been our mother?
 No, the parameters are wrong, the parameters of the system are wrong.
 One has to get the parameters right.
 The parameters are: infinite time, finite number of beings – there’s not an infinite number of beings; otherwise, one could never reach the limit of “everybody” – and everybody is equal.
 Given those three parameters of the system – one has to approach it mathematically – prove that everybody has been your mother.

 What does “equal” mean in this sense?